dallasfoley/progress-tracker-frontend/README.md

 The overall structure of the entire application is as follows:

-We have a Next.js application which runs in the client's browser runtime environment as well as on a Node.js runtime environment through an AWS EC2 instance abstracted away through AWS Lambda Serverless Functions abstracted away through Vercel (this is how Vercel deploys your server-side functionality).
+We have a Next.js application deployed through Vercel, which runs in the client's browser runtime environment as well as on a Node.js runtime environment through serverless functions (basically, AWS Lambda functions spin up managed EC2 instances where you don't need to interact manually with the server, Vercel adds a layer abstraction on top of this to spin up AWS Lambda Functions.
 Our Next.js backend is connected to our Javalin RESTful API deployed on an AWS EC2 instance through a Docker container, which is connected to our MySQL database managed by AWS RDS.
 We utilize JSON Web Tokens for auth.

 ## Technologies Used